RFillinger/candida_recombination/README.md

 #### Required input files for recombination analysis with `recombination_analyzer.py`

-`calbicans_chromosomes.csv`: A file containing chromosomal information on the name of the chromosome, length of the chromosome, the start and end of the centromere and a shortened name, or alias of the chromosome.
+`calbicans_chromosomes.csv`: A file containing chromosomal information on the name of the chromosome (as it appears in the marker file, probably what it is in the organism's `.fasta` assembly), length of the chromosome (this doesn't have to be perfect, if anything, slightly larger is better than slightly too short), the start and end of the centromere (this allows us to split the markers into arms of each chromosome) and a shortened name, or alias of the chromosome (used for labelling some graphs so the names don't run over eachother).

 |Chromosome Name|Chromosome Length|Centromere Start|Centromere End|Alias|
 |:--------:|:--------:|:--------:|:--------:|:--------:|